-You can also select a different RAM stick from the Memory Slot Selection drop down menu in case if you have multiple sticks installed.
+If multiple sticks are installed, you can select a different RAM stick from the Memory Slot Selection drop-down menu.

 Also Read: Can You Use Laptop RAM in Desktop?

-Yes, you can mix different RAM sticks brands so long as they are of the same type i.e DDR1, DDR2, DDR3, or DDR4.
+Yes, you can mix different RAM stick brands so long as they are of the same type, i.e., DDR1, DDR2, DDR3, or DDR4.

-If you are planning on buying another RAM stick for your PC, it is important to check the following:
+If you are planning on buying another RAM stick for your PC, it is essential to check the following:

-- Frequency: Ideally, the frequency of the RAM sticks must be the same.
-You are allowed to add a lower or a higher frequency RAM stick compared to the already installed, but the two will operate at the frequency of the slower RAM stick.
+Frequency: Ideally, the frequency of the RAM sticks must be the same.
+You can add a lower or a higher frequency RAM stick compared to the already installed one, but the two will operate at the frequency of the slower RAM stick.

-- CAS Latency: ideally, this parameter must also match with the one already installed.
+CAS Latency: ideally, this parameter must also match the installed one.
 Otherwise, the two RAM sticks will work at the slowest latency of the two.